-Mrs. Sara Michli is Clinical Psychologist at ACPN.
-She attained her Master’s degree in Psychology from the American University of Beirut, Lebanon in 2015.
-During her Master’s degree program, she trained in psychodynamic and cognitive-behavior psychotherapies at the American University of Beirut Medical Center for a period of 2 years.
+Mrs. Sara Michli attained her Master’s degree in psychology from the American University of Beirut.
+She also received her clinical training in psychodynamic and cognitive-behavior psychotherapies at the American University of Beirut Medical Center.
 Mrs. Michli remains a licensed practitioner in psychology in Lebanon and the UAE.

 In addition to her experience in private practice, Mrs. Michli worked as a clinical psychologist at Restart Center for Rehabilitation of Victims of Violence and Torture.
 The outpatient caseload included culturally diverse, under-served refugee population from the MENA region.
 She specifically attended for vulnerable populations, sexual minorities (LGBTQI+), and individuals with acute and developmental traumas.

 Beyond her clinical work, Mrs. Michli has always been active in conducting research and raising awareness on mental health in vulnerable populations and sexual minorities.
 She is frequently invited as a speaker on this topic in clinical, educational, communal, and legal settings.
 She is also involved in training mental health professionals in attending to the unique needs of vulnerable populations, while also highlighting cultural risk and protective factors.

 Furthermore, Mrs. Michli co-authored two book chapters titled “The Clash of Pathways” published in the World Book of Hope and “A Dyad in the Storms of War” published in The Refugee Handbook.
 She published her research article on Internalized Homonegativity in the Journal of Homosexuality.
 She was also assigned as the representative of the Lebanese Psychological Association to IpsyNet (American Psychological Association).